immersive-web/hit-test/hit-testing-explainer.md

 ```

 ### Hit test results
 To get synchronous hit test results for a particular frame, developers call `XRFrame.getHitTestResults()` passing in a `XRHitTestSource` as the `hitTestSource` parameter.
 This function will return a `FrozenArray<XRHitTestResult>` in which `XRHitTestResult`s are ordered by distance from the `XRHitTestSource`, with the nearest in the 0th position.
 If no results exist, the array will have a length of zero.
 Each entry in the array will have a `hitTestOptions` attribute filled in with `XRHitTestOptions` of the `XRHitTestSource` used to find the result.
-Each entry will also have a `transform` attribute that represents the result's location in 3D space.
-If no value is provided for `relativeTo`, transforms will be defined in the coordinate system of the `hitTestOptions.space`.
+The `XRHitTestResult` class will also contain a method, `getPose(XRSpace? relativeTo = null)` that can be used to query the result's location in 3D space.
+If no value is provided for `relativeTo` parameter, the pose will be defined in the coordinate system of the `hitTestOptions.space`.
 Otherwise, transforms will be defined in the coordinate system of the `relativeTo`.
 If `relativeTo` is present and cannot be located relative to `hitTestOptions.space` on the current frame, the function will return `null`.

 ```js
 function updateScene(timestamp, xrFrame) {